 Check the available Masters and see which of the degrees match your interests.
 Start the application process by filling in your student profile.
 You will soon be contacted by one of our application counsellors who will assist you further.
 We’ll then apply on your behalf.
 Find out more about applying to a Master's degree with Studyportals.

-The main English tests accepted by universities in Canada:
+The main English language tests accepted by top universities in Canada:

 - C1 Advanced